jungvonmatt/visual-test/README.md

 visual-tester test --config-dir ~/.my-visualtest-directory
 ```

+Or just call with the url to the sitemap

 ```
 visual-tester test https://fahrrad.hamburg/sitemap.xml
 ```

-Or just call with the url to the sitemap

 ## Add projects

 This is currently configured for the bmw.com website.
 To add other projects you need to place a config file in one of the following locations:

-- Inside the projects directory in this Repo.
-- In a custom path specified by
+- In a custom path specified by `--config-dir``
+- In the current working directory

-Name: `project`.visualtest.config.js<br>
+Name: `project`.visualtest.config.js

-Example:
+**Example:**
 ```
 module.exports = {
   environments: [